Police union’s raffle prize: Use of stun gun on an officer

-DERIDDER, La.
-(AP) — A local police union in Louisiana is raffling off a grand prize that has shocked some: the use of a stun gun on one of its officers.
+DERIDDER, La. — A local police union in Louisiana is raffling off a grand prize that has shocked some: the use of a stun gun on one of its officers.

-Police Chief John Gott says DeRidder officers themselves suggested one of their own be stunned April 15 to raise funds for the department’s Christmas toy drive.
+DeRidder Police Chief John Gott says officers themselves suggested one of their own be stunned April 15 to raise funds for the department’s Christmas toy drive.

 “They are willing to do whatever it takes … to purchase toys for local families in need,” Gott told The American Press of Lake Charles (http://bit.ly/2pmnO2g).